 Great fuel economy and a brand new car is no longer mutually exclusive.
 Many of our used cars provide incredible fuel efficiency and with fluctuating gas prices and never ending bills this can be life saving.
 Imagine what you could do for yourself and your family with an extra $100 every month.
 Well if you just bought a great used car from us or are in the market, we want to help you maximize that precious fuel efficiency.
 Here is our list of the most effective strategies for improving gas mileage and adding a few extra 0’s to your bank account.
+If you are on the lookout for more (mehr auf Deutsch!) car bargains then Berlin may be the best place to look after reading this article!

 - Avoid High Speeds